GrupoDiana/brt-listener-model/scripts/readme.txt

-Navigate to scripts subdirectory and run "setup_brt_run_me_as_admin.bat" as administrator!
+- In Windows: Navigate to scripts subdirectory and run "setup_win.bat" as administrator.
+- In macOS: Open terminal, cd to scripts subdirectory and execute "sudo ./setup_mac.sh"